-We will be offering two trips in 2017:
+We will be offering two Aspen to Vail trips in 2018.

 This is a six-day, 100-mile running trip across the Rockies.
 I believe that the stronger you come into the trip the more fun you will have.
 With that said, I also believe that this trip is accessible to anybody that is up for the challenge.
 If you believe that you can run 100 miles through the Rockies, then I do too!

 The lowest elevation of the Hut Run Hut route is just under 8,000ft (2400m) and that is only 1/4-mile into the trip.
 On average we will be running between 9,000ft and 13,000ft (2700m - 4000m) and sleeping close to 11,000ft (3300m).
 Though not essential, it is helpful to arrive at altitude (anything above 5,000ft) several days beforehand.
 If you think that the altitude and relative lack of oxygen might still be an issue, consider a Hypoxico Altitude Training System (www.hypoxico.com).
 They are generously offering a 15% discount on altitude tents to our Hut Run Hut participants.